alumet-dev/user-book/src/start/config.md

 # Configuration file

 Alumet and its plugins can be configured by modifying a [TOML](https://toml.io/en/) file.
-If you don't know TOML, it's a configuration format that aims to be "a config file for human", easy to read and to modify.
+If you don't know TOML, it's a configuration format that aims to be "a config file for humans", easy to read and to modify.

 ## Where is the configuration file?